Chandannagar: Rail

 Chandannagar railway station serves the locality.
-Local trains from Howrah station on Howrah-Bardhaman main line of Eastern Railway run very frequently (peak frequency one train every 10 or 12 minutes).
+Local trains from Howrah station on Howrah-Bardhaman main line of Eastern Railway run frequently (peak frequency one train every 10 or 12 minutes).
 A few important express and passenger trains halt here.
 The distance from Howrah by rail is approximately 33 km and it takes about 50–55 minutes in all-stop local trains.
 Many through trains (trains which will stop only at specific stations, primarily junctions) also tend to make stops here.

 Bus

 Chandannagore is well connected by bus.
-Every day, two buses of the West Bengal Transport Corporation leave from Esplanade Bus Stand for Chandannagar, one in the morning and the other in the evening.
+Two buses of the West Bengal Transport Corporation leave from Esplanade Bus Stand for Chandannagar daily, one in the morning and the other in the evening.
 Apart from the WBTC buses, there are many other private buses that connect Kolkata and Chandannagar.

 Air

-The nearest airport is in Kolkata (Dumdum/Kolkata Airport), which is linked with all major Indian and international cities.
+The nearest airport is in Kolkata (Dumdum/Kolkata Airport), which is linked with Indian and international cities.
 Chandannagore is only 40 km by road from the airport.